eseidel/space_traders/README.md

 🛸#5  Bought ship: ESEIDEL-B
 [WARN] 🛸#5  Purchased ESEIDEL-B (SHIP_ORE_HOUND)!
 Disabling Behavior.buyShip for ESEIDEL-5 for 10m.
 [WARN] Adding missing ship ESEIDEL-B

+### Check to see if ships are more common at certain waypoint types

+e.g. orbital stations.

+If they are, we might prioritize those first in exploration.

+### Write a tool to see how many waypoints have certain traits.

+### Examine RARE_METAL_DEPOSITS sites and see if they might be worth mining.